About Chicago State University

-The College of the Holy Cross invites letters of nomination, applications or expressions of interest to be submitted to the search firm assisting the college.
+Chicago State University invites letters of nomination, applications, or expressions of interest to be submitted to the search firm assisting the University.
 Confidential review of materials will begin immediately and continue until the appointment is made.
-For full consideration, application materials should be submitted at Parker Executive Search’s website by April 12, 2019.
+For full consideration, application materials should be submitted at Parker Executive Search’s website by October 9, 2019.
 For additional information please contact:

 Daniel Parker, Vice President and Managing Director